-Summary of St Colman, Bishop Colman mac Lenine was born around 530 probably in West Cork.
-A bard by profession, he is reputed to have been influenced by Brendan to become a priest.
+Summary: St Colman, Bishop Colman mac Lenine was born around 530, probably in West Cork.
+A bard by profession, he is reputed to have been influenced by St Brendan to become a priest.
 The main field of his apostolate was east Cork, where his chief foundation was in Cloyne.
 He died in 606.
-The diocese […]
+The diocese of […]

-Summary of St Colman, Bishop Colman mac Lenine was born around 530 probably in West Cork.
-A bard by profession, he is reputed to have been influenced by Brendan to become a priest.
+Summary: St Colman, Bishop Colman mac Lenine was born around 530, probably in West Cork.
+A bard by profession, he is reputed to have been influenced by St Brendan to become a priest.
 The main field of his apostolate was east Cork, where his chief foundation was in Cloyne.
 He died in 606.

 The diocese of Cloyne had its beginnings in the monastic settlement of St. Colman, son of Lenin, at Cloyne in east Cork.
 A round tower and pre-reformation cathedral (now Church of Ireland) still stand at the site.